alexw-kagome/RUSpy-v1.0/README.md

 # RUSpy
-Keyboard Shortcuts for Resonance Detector:
+Keyboard Shortcuts for Resonance Detector:<br/>
 O: save resonance to a table
 shift + R: delete resonance
 shift + S: save the resonance table as a .dat file